jwflory/foss-primer/foss-primer.md

 These days, most folk have a pretty good conception of what we usually mean by software, but to review:
 We understand that these devices we work with--desktop computers still for some of us, laptop computers for many of us, phones for most of us, but also increasingly many things all around us, like cars and speakers and thermostats and doorbells--can be made to do different things if we install on them different apps.

 These apps--or slightly less colloquially, *applications*--are what we mean by software.
-Sometimes these apps come pre-installed, sometimes we add them from a store.
-Mostly, we download apps through network connections.
+Sometimes these apps come pre-installed, and sometimes we can apply fixes or upgrades from the manufacturer.
+Sometimes we add apps from a store.
+Mostly, we download apps and their upgrades through network connections.
 Occasionally even now, some are installed through a type of removable medium, usually a keychain flash drive.
 Some of us remember older forms of installation media like DVD's, CD's, possibly floppy disks or even tapes.

-Whatever its manner of distribution, software is the portable, fungible, mutable part in any computing device, the essence of the ability for a computing device to be customized in nearly limitless variety.
+Whatever its manner of distribution, software is the portable, fungible, mutable part in any computing device, and make manifest the essential ability of a computing device to be customized in nearly limitless variety.

 **The broad and growing spread of computing devices into so many aspects of our lives is one big reason we care how software is made.**